Cannicide/brynjolf-events/README.md

 ## Quick Examples
 ### Modular Listeners
-> **Requires Typescript >= v5**
+> **⚠️ Requires Typescript >= v5**

 Using the power of decorators, you can easily create modular classes to handle events.
 A class can handle any number of events.
 The events are only handled once the class is constructed into an object.
 Unfortunately, Javascript does not officially support decorators yet, so this is a Typescript-only feature for the moment.

 approver_example.ts:
 ```ts